-The notice language may vary but must be contain language substantially similar to the language below:
+The notice language must be substantially similar to the language below:

 If your contribution(s) to this committee and to other California state or local committees total(s) \$10,000 or more in a calendar year, California law requires you to file a Major Donor Committee Campaign Statement (Form 461).
 The deadline and location for filing this statement will depend upon the timing and type of contribution(s) you have made.
 For additional information, visit www.fppc.ca.gov and review the available campaign materials.